 Seven shared pavilions will be built onsite and participants will rent a space inside one of the pavilions to create their own exhibition by completing exhibition facilities and interior.
 Participants are able to choose a layout of their choice from a variety of plans.
 At the time of the hand-over, the shared pavilions are equipped with utilities including sewage and rainwater drainage, water, electricity, and telecommunications.
-Participants assume responsibilities for connecting their exhibition facilities to utilities provided.
-Participants who choose this option are required to pay rent to the Organiser, except for the eligible countries for assistance programme who are exempted from such rent
+Participants assume responsibilities to connect their exhibition facilities to utilities provided.
+Participants who choose this option are required to pay rent to the Organiser, except for developing countries who are exempted from such rent.

-A.1.1.2 Other participants
+A.1.1.2 Other Participants